M1 Garand: Demilitarized versions

-Demilitarized models are rendered permanently inoperable.
+Demilitarized models are rendered permanently inoperable, unless proper techniques, tools, and replacement parts are used to restore the rifle to safe operation.
 Their barrels have been drilled out to destroy the rifling.
 A steel rod is then inserted into the barrel and welded at both ends.
 Sometimes, their barrels are also filled with molten lead or solder.
 Their gas ports or operating system are also welded closed.
 Their barrels are then welded to their receivers to prevent replacement.
 Their firing pin holes are welded closed on the bolt face.
 As a result, they cannot be loaded with, much less fire live ammunition.
 However, they may still be used for demonstration or instructional purposes.

 Rechambered versions

+Pakistan

 M1 Garands in Pakistan were found to be chambered in 7.92×57 mm due to a lack of .30-06 ammo in the country.

+Philippines

+Floro International formerly sold conversion kits that would modernized M1 Garand in the Armed Forces of the Philippines to be chambered in 7.62 NATO ammo with 20-round magazines supplied.

 Copies and postwar derivatives

 Japanese Type 4

-The Type 4 Rifle, often referred to as the Type 5 Rifle (Japanese: 四式自動小銃 Yon-shiki jidousyoujyuu), was a Japanese experimental semi-automatic rifle.
+The Type 4 Rifle, often referred to as the Type 5 Rifle (Japanese: 四式自動小銃 Yon-shiki jidousyoujyuu), was a Japanese prototype semi-automatic rifle.
 It was a copy of the American M1 Garand but with an integral 10-round magazine and chambered for the Japanese 7.7×58mm Arisaka cartridge.
 Where the Garand used an en bloc clip, the Type 4's integral magazine was charged with two 5-round stripper clips and the rifle also used Japanese style tangent sights.
-The Type 4 had been developed alongside several other experimental semi-automatic rifles.
+The Type 4 had been developed alongside several other prototypical semi-automatic rifles.
 However, none of the rifles entered into service before the end of World War II, with only 250 being made and many others were never assembled.
 There were several problems with jamming and feed systems, which also delayed its testing.

-Beretta Models
+Beretta models

 During the 1950s, Beretta produced Garands in Italy at the behest of NATO, by having the tooling used by Winchester during World War II shipped to them by the U.S. government.
-These rifles were designated Model 1952 in Italy.
+These rifles were designated "Model 1952" in Italy.
 Using this tooling, Beretta developed the BM59 series of rifles.
-The BM59 was essentially a rechambered 7.62×51mm NATO caliber M1 fitted with a removable 20-round magazine, folding bipod and a combined flash suppressor/rifle grenade launcher.
+The BM59 was essentially a rechambered 7.62×51mm NATO caliber M1 fitted with a removable 20-round magazine, folding bipod and a combined flash suppressor-rifle grenade launcher.
 The BM59 is capable of selective fire.
-These rifles would also be produced under license in Indonesia as the "SP-1" series.
+These rifles were produced under license in Indonesia as the "SP-1" series.

 M14 rifle

 The M14 rifle, officially the United States Rifle, 7.62 mm, M14, is an American selective fire automatic rifle that fires 7.62×51mm NATO (.308 Winchester) ammunition.
-The M14 rifle is basically an improved select-fire M1 Garand with a 20-round magazine.
+The rifle is often described as an improved select-fire M1 Garand with a 20-round magazine.